 Some of us were fasting, so they brought dates, which was nice.
-I like breaking my fast with dates and usually carry it with me but I had asked them beforehand and they said they will provide dates.
+I like breaking my fast with dates and usually carry it with me but I had asked them beforehand and they said they provide them.

-My sister and I decided to get a couple of things and share it.
+My sister and I decided to get a couple of things to share.
 Here's what we got: bolani (appetizer), ashak (appetizer) and manto (main dish).
 This worked out great for us!!
 We were both very satisfied and full by the end of our meal.

 |Mantoo (top) and Ashak (bottom)|